*** CASTLE IN MIĘDZYLESIE ***

 A

 fter the castle was taken over by private investors, its revitalization began, the effects of which can be admired in the nicely renovated facades and decoration of some of the rooms, most of which are used for accomodation purposes.
-It is planned that in the future the castle and palace complex will be divided into two zones: an integrating zone - with hotel, restaurant, bar and disco (!?), and a private zone, located in Renaissance part, which includes hotel rooms of higher standard.
-The owners also intend to build a swimming pool located under the parade courtyard, from where the exit will lead directly to the castle park.
 Despite its commercial character, the castle stays open to 'ordinary' tourists, offering the possibility of visiting selected rooms and providing space to organize local cultural and artistic events.
 When visiting it, one cannot miss the early Baroque Corpus Christi church standing at its northern wing, where pulpit in the shape of boat is preserved.
 This unusual element of decoration was crafted in 1760 and is ornamented with reliefs of four figures from the Holy Bible: St. Christopher, St. Augustine, St. Anthony preaching to the fish, and the prophet Jonah thrown into the sea.

 Free entrance to the castle courtyard.
 To visit the interiors you need to buy a ticket.